guscrea/Nature_Sustainability_2024/README.md

 A detailed comparison of FJC IDB and RESL ELD data, which makes strengths and weaknesses of each data source apparent, is available in the Supplemental Information to Rea, Merten, and Rife (2024).
+All of the code used to produce this comparison is, of course, included in this repository.

 ## Questions?